-A tour should be arranged to give the panel a chance to see laboratories and other facilities available to students on the programme being considered.
+A tour should be arranged to give the Assessment Panel a chance to see laboratories and other facilities available to students on the programme being considered.
 This should concentrate on facilities integral to learning and teaching for students on the programme(s) being assessed.

+Where possible, any relevant student activities taking place on the day, such as laboratory-based learning, teaching, or presentations, should be included.
 The Assessment Panel may request to see particular laboratories or facilities and advance notice will be given if this is the case.
-Where visits to particular facilities that may have restricted access are required, the University is asked to arrange this in advance.
-The timing of this stage of the visit is flexible to ensure that the labs will be in use during the tour of the facilities.
+Where visits to particular facilities that may have restricted access are required, the HEI is asked to arrange this in advance.
+The timing of this stage of the visit is flexible to ensure that the facilities are accessible.
 Please alert the Royal Society of Biology if this is not a suitable time for the tour.